MCorentin/run_pilon_batches.sh/README.md

 - More checks for user input (notably the --frags option) + check if bams are indexed
 - Automatically create fasta.fai if not there
 - Add a possibility to perform more than one iteration (need to have access to reads and aligner)
+- Extend bam support for --jump and --unpaired data